USS President (1800): Quasi and First Barbary Wars

 Blockading the harbor of Tripoli on 24 August, President captured a Greek vessel with Tripolitan soldiers aboard.
 Dale negotiated an exchange of prisoners that resulted in the release of several Americans held captive in Tripoli.
 President arrived at Gibraltar on 3 September.
-Near Mahón in early December, President struck a large rock while traveling at 6 kn.
+While anchored in Algeciras Bay on 22 October one of her boats was sent to Gibraltar, about 5 1/2 miles away, but capsized with all on board, except one, was lost.
+While leaving Mahón, under control of a Pilot, on 30 November, President struck a large rock while traveling at 6 kn.
 The impact brought Dale on deck and he successfully navigated President out of danger.
-An inspection revealed that the impact had twisted off a short section of her keel.
-President remained in the Mediterranean until March 1802; she departed for the United States and arrived on 14 April.
+An inspection at Toulon revealed that the impact had twisted off a 16–17 foot section of the forward part of her keel, the lower stem was gone, and other damages.
+Repairs were finished on 15 January 1802.
+President remained in the Mediterranean until 11 March 1802; She departed for the United States and arrived on 14 April and was placed "in ordinary".

 Although President remained in the United States, operations against the Barbary States continued.
 A second squadron assembled under the command of Richard Valentine Morris in Chesapeake.
 Morris' poor performance resulted in his recall and subsequent dismissal from the Navy in 1803.
 A third squadron assembled under the command of Edward Preble in Constitution; by July 1804, they had fought the Battle of Tripoli Harbor.